AKSarav/YamlQL/README.md

     *   **Dictionaries / Objects**: A YAML object will be flattened into a single-row table.
 Nested keys are combined with an underscore (`_`).
 For example, `owner.contact.email` becomes a column named `owner_contact_email`.
     *   **Lists of Objects**: A list of objects (e.g., a list of `users`) becomes a standard, multi-row table.
     *   **Deeply Nested Lists of Objects**: When a list of objects is found nested inside another object (e.g., a list of `containers` inside a `spec`), YamlQL automatically extracts it into its own separate table (e.g., `spec_template_spec_containers`).
 It also copies parent fields into this new table to allow for `JOIN` operations.
-    *   **Lists of Simple Values**: A list of simple values (e.g., strings or numbers) is converted into a single-column table.
+    *   **Lists of Simple Values**: A list of simple values (e.g., strings, numbers, or booleans) is converted into a native DuckDB `LIST` type.
+To ensure type safety, especially for lists with mixed types like `[True, 'A', 123]`, all elements are converted to strings.
+This results in a `VARCHAR[]` column, which you can query using DuckDB's powerful array functions.

 3.  **Sanitization**: All generated column names are sanitized to be SQL-friendly.
 Special characters like spaces or periods in YAML keys are replaced with underscores.